MOHAMMADALSIFAN/vttp-notes/Angular.md

 	regForm: RegistrationComponent

 	ngAfterViewInit() {
-		// Instead of using attribute binding
-		this.regForm.title = "New product"
+		// Instead of using attribute binding, programmatically set the component attribute. this.regForm.title = "New product"
 	}